sunnyvilles/ng7-weather/README.md

 ## Implementation

 Used Angular CLI for initial project workflow .All work done is inside the folder `src/app`.

+* Single page application using angular 7
 * Created services, component, test and tempaltes without any scaffolding .
 * Lazy loading of Weather details .
 * Used Angular material UI
 * Unit test for the service
-* separate independent component for weather app
+* Separate independent component for weather app
+* Responsive UI

 #things could be improved